Bo'ness RFC: 1930s revival

 The following season, the club moved to a new ground in Little Carriden, and the same newspaper of 21 August 1931 gave this report:

 BO’NESS RUGBY CLUB.— Bo’ness Rugby Club are already getting their house in order for the coming season.
 The new season will find them in their new quarters at Little Carriden, which has been preferred to Ladywell Park mainly account of the excellent bus service it offers.
 The club have been admitted members of the Edinburgh District Junior League, and already they have arranged an attractive fixture-list.
 At Little Carriden an excellent pavilion accommodation has been granted the club by the Muirhouse Cricket Club, who have simply followed in the footsteps of the Bo’ncss C.C., who last season granted the Rugby team the use of their pavilion at Ladywell Park.
 The new pitch is considered ideal for the game, since it has ample space on each side of the touch-line.
 The following office-bearers have been elected for the ensuing season: — Hon. president, W. G. Thomson Carriden House; hon. vice-presidents — Dr N. C. Fischer, Fairshiels; Major lan Anderson, Fassiefern; Rev. W. J. Smith, The Manse; T. Thom, Braid Avenue, Edinburgh; and James Tulloch, Linlithgow; president.
 A. Hope; vice-president, J. B. Ballantine; secretary.
 Drummond Law.
 Cadzow Crescent, Bo’ness; treasurer.
 N. A. Wilkie, jun.; captain, James T. Kidd; vice-captain, J. F. Foot, jun.; committee — W. Wood.
 W. D. Kidd, W. K. Johnston, W. Allan, S. Upton, and R. Erskine.

 It is unknown what caused the demise of either previous iteration of the club as both seem to have gone quiet long before any national turbulence such as the first or second world war.

 Present day club

 The current iteration of the club began when a group of local rugby enthusiasts met at a local pub led by Steven Paterson to discuss the idea of forming a club for the local community.
 With things set in motion, the group headed to their local sports direct and purchased two rugby balls and began to organize training sessions at local parks.

 Bo'ness RFC raised monies for the My Name5 is Doddie Foundation by having a charity walk up Ben Nevis in 2021.
 They had originally planned this for 2020 but the coronavirus pandemic changed their plans.
 The team raised over £6000 for the charity.

-Sides
+As of 2024 Bo’ness Rugby club became a charity which the members and players agreed it would be in the best interest and for the future of the club to stand the passing of time, with the opportunity to give back to the community.

-The club runs a men's side.
+The Clubs Teams

-The club organises rugby taster sessions for primary school pupils.
+The club runs a variety of teams which include: